ficsean/Quest/README.md

 User Case Stories for why you should use the application:

-1. User Story: Creating a Task (Read-Write-Update)
+1. User Story: Creating a Task (Create, Read, Update, Delete)

 - As a user, I want to create new tasks with a title, description, and due date So that I can organize and track my tasks efficiently.